 Photography lighting, tools and accessories.

-There is a broad range of photography tools aiding in the process of capturing portraits, allowing photographers to further improve the quality of their wok.
+There is a broad range of photography tools aiding in the process of capturing portraits, allowing photographers to further improve the quality of their work.

-The actual variety of lighting, tools and accessories is much more extensive, the few listed bellow are the most common one every portrait photographer may have.
+The actual variety of lighting, tools and accessories is much more extensive, the few listed below are the most common one every portrait photographer may have.

-Main lighting source for most photographers comes in the for of professional flash strobes.
-Continuous lighting is still quite popular among portrait photographers, the intensity and spread of this light source is lower/softer and when combined with strobes allows for achieving a range of creative effects – such as the one covered in this post “Capturing creative self portrait as a pro“.
+Main lighting source for most photographers comes in the form of professional flash strobes.
+Continuous lighting is still quite popular among portrait photographers, the intensity and spread of this light source is lower/softer and when combined with strobes allows for achieving a range of creative effects – such as the one covered in this post “Capturing creative self-portrait as a pro“.

-In recent years small strobe flashes, speedlites, are becoming the choice of many photographers from different levels, mainly do to its compact size, lower cost and ease of handling.
+In recent years small strobe flashes, Speedlite, are becoming the choice of many photographers from different levels, mainly due to its compact size, lower cost and ease of handling.

-Light painting also managed to finds its way in the realm of portrait photography, and it comes with its own specific sets lighting sources and tools, just to name few as the range can be quite extensive, such as:
+The light painting technique also managed to find its way in the realm of portrait photography, and it comes with its own specific sets lighting sources and tools, just to name few as the range can be quite extensive, such as:

-Portrait photography has come a long way and thanks to it we are very lucky to witness memorable figures and events that took places in our recent history.
-Based on very liberal, like most art forms of today, platform portrait photography is perhaps one of the most exiting category for many participants and professionals.
+Portrait photography has come a long way and thanks to it we are very lucky, against the transient nature of human life, to witness memorable figures and events that took places in our recent history.
+Based on a very liberal platform, like most art forms of today, portrait photography is perhaps one of the most exciting categories for many participants and professionals.